All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Emotional Eating as Coping

 Parenting is emotionally intense.
 The joy is real, but so is the frustration, worry, guilt, and exhaustion.
-Many parents use food as their primary coping mechanism because it is accessible, immediate, and does not require a babysitter.
+Many parents use food as their primary coping mechanism because it's accessible, immediate, and doesn't require a babysitter.
 A bowl of ice cream after a hard bedtime is the most reliable reward many parents have.
 Breaking this cycle requires more than motivation.
 It requires changing the hormonal signals that drive it.

 The "I Will Start Monday" Cycle